sgpsu98/BM_Final_Project/P8130_Final_Project.md

 interactions with urbanization and unemployment.
 Next step, we will check whether the interaction term is significant.

-# add interaction to model and check significance
+# Add Interaction to Model and Check Significance

-initial:
+Initial:

 ``` r
 model =